-Exhibit A: Project Plans entitled "Nextel of California, Rio Del Mar, Site Number CA-2590-B, prepared by MSA Architecture & Planning, 7 sheets, dated 8/18/03 with revisions through 10/8/04.

-- I. This permit amends and incorporates all of the findings and conditions of Commercial Development Permit 96-0069 and Commercial Development Permit 99-0280, any findings or conditions contained in this permit that are in conflict with prior permits will be superceded by the conditions contained within this permit.
-This permit authorizes the existing wireless communications facilities to continue operation, with an additional wireless communications facility to be co-located on an approximately 12.5 foot extension to the existing, camouflaged, ground-mounted pole not to exceed 60 feet in total height (with branches for camouflage purposes only allowed to extend above the tower), and the placement of additional equipment boxes and associated utilities to serve the proposed new facility per the approved Exhibit A for this permit.
+- Exhibit A: Project Plans entitled "Nextel of California, Larkin Valley, Site Number CA-0159-A", prepared by MSA Architecture & Planning, 8 sheets, dated 7/30/03 with revisions through 10/8/04. - I. This permit amends and incorporates all of the findings and conditions of Commercial Development Permit 96-0292, Commercial Development Permit 99-0140, and Commercial Development Permit 02-0343, any findings or conditions contained in this permit that are in conflict with prior permits will be superceded by the conditions contained within this permit.
+This permit authorizes the existing wireless communications facilities to continue operation, with an additional wireless communications facility to be co-located below existing antennas on the existing, camouflaged, ground-mounted pole, and the placement of additional equipment boxes and associated utilities to serve the proposed new facility per the approved Exhibit A for this permit.
 Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant and/or owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof.. - B. Obtain a Building Permit from the Santa Cruz County Building Official. - C. To ensure that the storage of hazardous materials on the site does not result in adverse environmental impacts, the applicant shall submit a Hazardous Materials Management Plan for review and approval by the County Department of Environmental Health Services. - II.
 The applicant shall obtain approval from the California Public Utilities Commission and the Federal Communications Commission to install and operate this facility. - III.
-Prior to issuance of a Building Permit the applicant/owner shall: - A. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder). - B. Submit Final Architectural Plans for review and approval by the Planning Department.
-The final plans shall be in substantial compliance with the plans marked Exhibit "A" on file with the Planning Department.
+Prior to issuance of a Building Permit the applicantlowner shall: - A. Submit proof that these conditions have been recorded in the official records of the County of Santa Cruz (Office of the County Recorder). - B. Submit Final Architectural Plans for review and approval by the Planning Department.
+The final plans shall be in substantial compliance with the plans marked Exhibit "A"on file with the Planning Department.
 The final plans shall include the following additional information: - 1.
 Identify finish and color of the proposed camouflage materials for Planning Department approval. - 2.
 Grading, drainage, and erosion control plans.